pwaller/keyboard/README.md

 to the caller to do the setup first, then bind all the keys.
 Refer to `glfw/keyboard_test.go` for an example of this.

+Each library implemented by a given backend, may impose its own restrictions on the kind of keys one can bind.
+For instance, `termbox-go` has a unique way of dealing with keyboard input and this comes with some limitations.
+Make sure you read the documentation for the library in question to find out what these restricitons may be.

 ### Usage